Approved by the Motors: Critical reception

 In a contemporary review for Rolling Stone, Jim Farber praised Approved by the Motors as "a near-perfect LP of pure, pulverizing pop in the best Sweet, Slade, and Pilot tradition, cutting through the cuteness of that genre with Nick Garvey's and Andy McMaster's dynamic dual vocals… the band sings sweetly about S&M activities, disarming the entire subject in the same endearing manner as Cheap Trick joyously trivializes suicide."
 Robert Christgau of The Village Voice found the album to be "an enormous improvement" over the band's debut.
+The Globe and Mail noted that the album "has the band moving into power pop, proving even punks follow yellow brick roads."

 AllMusic critic Chris Woodstra retrospectively wrote that Approved by the Motors "shows a marked improvement over their debut, with a stronger melodic base and catchier songs".
 It has since been published by Rolling Stone as one of "20 Rock Albums Rolling Stone Loved in the 1970s That You Never Heard".

 Record Collector magazine's Joe Geesin said of the album: